Solving PDEs on Unknown Manifolds with Machine Learning: Numerical Examples

-The training points $\{\mathbf{x}_1,\ldots,\mathbf{x}_N\}$ are generated by uniformly sampled points from the intrinsic coordinates $(t_1,t_2,t_3)$.
-We solve the PDE problem by minimizing the loss function~\eqref{eqn:loss4example1}.
-The hyperparameter setting of DM and NN is presented in Table~\ref{tab:3dconfigs} in Appendix~\ref{appendix_c}.
-Figure~\ref{fig:3derror} displays the error for DM and NN.
-We refer the readers to Table~\ref{tab:3derror} for the detailed numerical values corresponding to this figure.
-The testing error refers to the $\ell_\infty$ error on $80^3$ Gauss-Legendre quadrature points obtained from the intrinsic coordinates $(t_1,t_2,t_3)$.
+Figure~\ref{fig:3derror} displays the error for DM and NN, where the latter is the solution we obtained using the Polynomial-Sine activation function.
+Here, the testing error refers to the $\ell_\infty$ error on $80^3$ Gauss-Legendre quadrature points obtained from the intrinsic coordinates $(t_1,t_2,t_3)$.
 From Figure~\ref{fig:3derror}, one can see that the NN solver produces convergent solutions.
 Besides, when $N$ is large (e.g., $N=4096$ or $12167$), NN obtains a slightly more accurate solution than DM.

-We compare the training and testing errors for different activation functions and optimizers in Table \ref{tab:activations}.
+We report the training and testing errors for different activation functions and optimizers in Table \ref{tab:activations}.
 The training errors of Polynomial-Sine with Adam are comparable to that of ReLU and ReLU$^3$ with gradient descent, but the Polynomial-Sine FNN optimized by Adam obtains the lowest testing error for most $N$.
-Therefore, we apply Polynomial-Sine and Adam in other examples.
+This finding is not surprising since the true solution is a product of sine and cosine functions.
+In the next section, we will consider problems where the true solutions are unknown and we will see that other type of activation functions produce more accurate results.